wing5wong/artisan-whs-static/source/_news/2020-01-14_speed-skating-whanganuis-renee-teers-top-woman-at-national-championships.md

 "To emphasise her dominance, she then won the 42km Marathon the next day from Timaru's Ella Benson and Nevin," said Smith.

-Whanganui's Andrew Jones, defending champion in many of the Senior Men's events, had a hard time in this year's championships and was unable to recapture his form from 2019.
+Whanganui's **Andrew Jones**, defending champion in many of the Senior Men's events, had a hard time in this year's championships and was unable to recapture his form from 2019.

 "He won the Road 1000m title on day one and was always a contender, but could not quite grab another top place on the podium," said Smith.